haoxu07/SurveyX/README.md

 After a period of intense development, the first user interface version of **SurveyX** is now live! 🎉
 We warmly invite you to try it out.
 Don't miss it! 🔥

+If you find our work helpful, don't forget to give us a star! ⭐️
 <div align="center">
   👉 <strong><a href="https://surveyx.cn/">Visit SurveyX</a></strong> 👈
 </div>